Emmer Farro, Grapefruit and Pumpkin Seed Salad

 - 1/4 cup dried cranberries (or your favorite dried fruit) Add to list

 Cook the emmer farro in a generous amount of simmering, salted water until it is al dente.
 This will take about 45 minutes.
 The grains will still be firm but chewy.
 Drain and let cool.
-(You can do this step up to 2 days ahead and store in the refrigerator.)
+(You can do this step up to two days in advance and store in the refrigerator.)

 In a large bowl, gently toss the grapefruit with the greens, farro, pumpkin seeds and dried cranberries.
 Right before serving, toss in enough dressing to glisten all of the ingredients.
 Serve with freshly ground black pepper.

 Cook a little extra emmer farro, as these cooked grains make an excellent snack right out of the pot with a little olive oil and perhaps a dusting of Manchego or a splash of balsamic vinegar!